FAQs: Transition into Practice (TIP) Nurse Residency and Fellow Program

 - Completing an online application by the published deadline

-- Current California RN license, in good standing
+- Current California RN license, in good standing prior to start date

 - Current American Heart Association BLS for Healthcare Providers certification